Do you accept everyone who wants to come?

 How many volunteers do you have on the farm at the same time?

 We typically have up to six volunteers on the farm at any given point in time.
 Housing is shared.
 You may be placed in the casita or in the main house.
+You may not be in the same lodging space for the entirety of your stay.
 The projects we have going on the farm are not of such a scale that we need a large number of people helping.
 Certain specialized program participants stay in a tent on the tent platform.

 If I have a particular area of expertise, should I let you know?

 Absolutely!
 If you have talent in construction, electrical, farming, animal care, etc., please let us know!
 If you have a specific area of interest, we would like to know that as well.

 Do I need shots to go to Costa Rica?

 No, there is no immunization requirement for entry into Costa Rica.
 We do recommend, however, that you have your tetanus shots up to date.
 Although many doctors in the US like to recommend rabies vaccinations, rabies is not an issue in Costa Rica.
 Google the statistics.

 We highly recommend you maintain medical insurance that covers foreign travel emergency.
 If your insurance plan does not cover you while out of your country of residence, you may be able to buy a travel insurance plan online or from your local agent.
 If you need medical care while in the country, the clinic or hospital will require payment when the service is rendered (they will not wait for insurance payments).
 You must have the means to cover this.